Key takeaways

 In the United States, two major laws make this recognition possible:

-- ESIGN Act (Electronic Signatures in Global and National Commerce Act, 2000): Grants electronic signatures, including typed or symbolic ones, the same legal effect as handwritten signatures, provided the signer intended to sign and consented to electronic delivery
+- ESIGN Act (Electronic Signatures in Global and National Commerce Act, 2000): Grants electronic signatures — including typed or symbolic ones — the same legal effect as handwritten signatures, provided the signer intended to sign and consented to electronic delivery.

-- UETA (Uniform Electronic Transactions Act): Adopted by most U.S. states, it reinforces that a record or signature cannot be denied legal effect just because it’s in electronic form
+- UETA (Uniform Electronic Transactions Act): Adopted by most U.S. states, it reinforces that a record or signature cannot be denied legal effect just because it's in electronic form.

-Common uses and best practices
+Common uses and best practices for conformed signatures

 The /s/ signature may look simple, but its acceptance depends entirely on context.
 Some industries rely on it daily; others restrict its use to specific documents or procedures.
-Understanding where this format fits and how to apply it correctly ensures that a typed signature carries the same authority as a handwritten one.
+Understanding where this format fits — and how to apply it correctly — ensures that a typed signature carries the same authority as a handwritten one.

 1. Legal filings and court documents